-Disproportionate share and

-uncompensated care payments Hospitals that treat a disproportionate share (DSH) of certain low-income patients receive additional operating and capital payments intended to offset the financial effects of treating these patients.
+Disproportionate share and uncompensated care payments Hospitals that treat a disproportionate share (DSH) of certain low-income patients receive additional operating and capital payments intended to offset the financial effects of treating these patients.
 DSH payments are calculated as a percentage add-on to geographic- and case-mix-adjusted base rates.
 The size of the DSH percentage add-on depends on the hospital's lowincome patient share, defined as the sum of the proportion of its Medicare inpatient days provided to patients eligible for Supplemental Security Income benefits and the proportion of its total acute inpatient days furnished to Medicaid patients.
 Any hospital with a low-income share exceeding 15 percent is eligible to receive operating DSH payments.
 (To be eligible for capital DSH payments, hospitals must also be urban and have 100 or more beds.)

-In addition, each DSH hospital receives uncompensated care payments from a fixed pool of dollars referred to as the uncompensated care pool.
-In fiscal year 2023, the uncompensated care pool is \$6.9 billion dollars and is allocated to DSH hospitals based on their share of reported uncompensated care costs in 2018 and 2019 relative to all other hospitals receiving DSH payments.5 (Capital DSH payments are based on a prior-law DSH formula and do not include a component based on uncompensated care.)
+In addition, each DSH hospital receives uncompensated care payments from a fixed pool of dollars referred to as the "uncompensated care pool."
+In fiscal year 2024, the uncompensated care pool is \$5.9 billion dollars and is allocated to DSH hospitals based on their share of reported uncompensated care costs in 2018, 2019, and 2020 relative to all other hospitals receiving DSH payments.5 (Capital DSH payments are based on a prior-law DSH formula and do not include a component based on uncompensated care.)

-Transfer policy To counter hospitals' financial incentives to reduce their inpatient costs by moving some services to another setting, Medicare reduces MS-DRG payments when patients have a length of stay at least one day less than the geometric mean length of stay for the MS-DRG and:
+Transfer policy Facing fixed inpatient payment rates, providers have financial incentives to reduce their inpatient costs by moving some services to another setting.
+To counter these incentives, IPPS payments for a stay are reduced when patients have a length of stay at least one day less than the geometric mean length of stay for the MS-DRG and: